 Management have used the unobservable inputs to assess the fair value of the shares.
 The financial reports of Cuscal record net tangible asset backing of these shares exceeding their cost value.
 Based on the net assets of Cuscal, any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market, a market value is not able to be determined readily.
-The net dividend return in 2014 was 8.5 cents.
-Management has determined that the cost value of \$0.60 per share is a reasonable approximation of fair value based on the likely value available on a sale.
+The net dividend return in 2015 was 8.5 cents.
+The equity investment in Cuscal Limited is measured at cost of \$0.60 per share as its fair value cannot currently be estimated reliably.